sebgiroux/Cassandra-Cluster-Admin/README.txt

 Configuration
 ------------------------------------------------
 To configure Cassandra Cluster Admin, you must edit include/conf.inc.php with your cassandra server IP, and your Cassandra username/password if needed.

+You can also configure Cassandra Cluster Admin to be username/password protected.
+To do so, you can set CCA_LOGIN_REQUIRED to true and specify your desired username and password by altering CCA_USERNAME and CCA_PASSWORD respectivly.

 Thrift C extension